pameruoso/AzSUpdateNotification/README.md

 ## Powershell script that sends notifications to our private Telegram channel

 First of all this script uses an already existing PEP session.
 If you are here I guess you already know how to use Azure Stack and how PEP sessions work.
-Too you need to change the **$session_bot variable** according to how the session variable you opened.
+Too you need to change the **$session_bot variable** according to the PEP session variable name you opened.

 The following script will first set TLS1.2 as protocol to do invoke-webrequests via Powershell.
 Than it will loop until the status of the update is Completed or Failed.